prominencemaritime/passage-plan/README.md

 ## 🎯 Overview

-This system monitors a PostgreSQL database for vessel document updates and sends automated email notifications to vessel-specific recipients with company-specific CC lists.
+This system monitors a PostgreSQL database for passage plan events and sends automated email notifications to vessel-specific recipients with company-specific CC lists.
 The modular architecture allows you to easily create new alert types (hot works, certifications, surveys, etc.) by copying this project and customizing the alert logic.

-**Current Alert Type**: Vessel Document Updates
+**Current Alert Type**: Passage Plan Events
-- Monitors `vessel_documents` table for records updated in the last 24 hours
+- Monitors `events` table for passage plan records (event_type_id=37) synced in the last configurable hours/days
-- Sends individual emails to each vessel
+- Sends individual emails to each vessel with clickable links to view full event details
 - Automatically determines CC recipients based on vessel email domain
 - Tracks sent notifications to prevent duplicates
 - Optional reminder system after configurable days